Alexander Bychkov: Background

 Both of Bychkov's parents suffered from alcoholism, and at the age of 40, Vladimir Bychkov committed suicide by hanging himself.
 According to neighbours, Vladimir's alcoholism and suicide were caused by the supposed infidelity of his wife.

-In the late 2000s, Sergei was badly beaten and had his brain injured after being thrown out of a car when it was on motion.
-Alexander had to leave college in order to take care of his brother, who survived but eventually became disabled.
+In the late 2000s, Sergei was badly beaten and suffered a traumatic brain injury after being thrown from a car while it was in motion.
+Alexander had to leave college in order to take care of his brother, who did survive, but became disabled.

 Murders

-On 17 September 2009, Bychkov committed his first murder, of 60-year-old Yevgeni Zhidkov who he had met at a local tavern.
-Zhidkov had come to Belinsky to fill out the documents needed for drawing a pension from the district archive, and Bychkov offered to let Zhidkov sleep at his home for the night.
-When the two arrived to Bychkov's house and the elderly man fell asleep, Bychkov stabbed Zhidkov to death and dismembered the corpse.
+On 17 September 2009, Bychkov committed his first murder, of 60-year-old Yevgeni Zhidkov whom he had met at a local tavern.
+Zhidkov was heading to the Belinsky district archive in order to fill out the documents needed for drawing a pension.
+Bychkov offered Zhidkov a place to sleep overnight at his home.
+When the two men arrived at Bychkov's house and the elderly man fell asleep, Bychkov stabbed his victim to death and dismembered the corpse.

-Bychkov, who called himself "Rambo", began to commit more murders over the next few years, targeting mainly men who suffered from alcoholism or were homeless.
+Bychkov, who called himself "Rambo", committed more murders over the next few years, targeting mainly men who suffered from alcoholism or were homeless.
 He would lure victims to his home or another secluded place, where Bychkov killed them with a hammer or knife, and then dismembered the corpses.
 The remains were buried in the backyard of his house or in the city's rubbish dump.
 Bychkov decided to kill in the warm seasons in order to make the police suspect temporary migrant workers.

 Bychkov also killed a man who started to suspect him of the murders and tried to blackmail him.

 The first dismembered corpse was found in the Spring of 2010 which belonged to Sergei Berezovsky, an ex-partner of Alexander's mother, Irina Bychkova.
-In September of the same year two more dismembered corpses were found.
+In September of the same year, two more dismembered corpses were found.
 Alexander Zhuplov, a local mentally ill man, was arrested for the murders on 19 September 2010.
-Zhuplov confessed to all three of the murders, of which he was found guilty of all three and sent to a mental institution.
+Zhuplov confessed to all three of the murders; he was found guilty of all three and sent to a mental institution.